altangarts/FreeCAD-Themes-ColorPalette/README.md

 #### ✅ Theme Selection 2 : (This should be used after "Theme Selection 1" when changing themes)
------ (Choosing a theme without changing your configuration) -----
+   - Choosing a theme without changing your configuration
 1. Edit ➡ Preference ➡ Display ➡ UI ➡ Theme Customization ➡ Style Sheet(Advanced) = Theme
 2. Edit ➡ Preference ➡ Display ➡ UI ➡ Theme Customization ➡ Overlay Style Sheet = Overlay (Select same name as the theme)